andrey42/onsqlcodec/README.md

 Copy them into the ./lib folder from Solr distribution, then run ant with supplied build.xml file

-You will get onsqlcodec.jar in ./dist folder after succesfull compilation Details on customizing your Solr installation to use this codec are given below:
+You will get onsqlcodec.jar in ./dist folder after succesfull compilation.<br/>
+Details on customizing your Solr installation to use this codec are given below:
 1. Create Solr cores of your choice.
 2. Edit solrconfig.xml file